xyzshantaram/cyblog/README.md

 - `-a`, `--apply-style` The name of a stylesheet to include into the final document that will be built.
 Functions the same as the `apply-style` declaration.
 - `-e`, `--exclude-file`: Exclude a file from being built.
+Use exclude-file one time for each directory you want to exclude.
 - `-E`, `--exclude-dir`: Don't process any directories or children of those directories that have the given dirname.
+Use exclude-dir one time for each directory you want to exclude.
 - `-f`, `--force` Overwrites the destination path if it exists.
 - `-o`, `--output` The name of the output directory or file.
   If this is not supplied, Cyblog will use a name from: